 1. Scope

-1.1 The test method is designed to measure the ability of adhesive tapes to adhere to a surface, with the application of a very light pressure.
+The test method is designed to measure the ability of adhesive tapes to adhere to a surface, with the application of a very light pressure.

+2. Terms and Definitions

+2.1 Quick Stick: The ability of a tape to adhere to a surface with measurable separation force upon the application of a very light pressure.

-2. Nature of Test
+3. Summary of Test Method

-2.1 A length of tape is applied to a standard metal plate under standard conditions.
-The quick stick is measured by the force required to peel the tape continuously from the plate at an approximate angle of 90°.
+A length of tape is applied to a standard metal plate under standard conditions.
+The force required to peel the tape continuously from the plate at an approximate angle of 90° is measured.

-3. Equipment
+4. Apparatus

-3.1 Tensile testing machine: This shall be a pendulum type tester or electronic tensile testing machine placed in the standard atmosphere with the following characteristics:
+4.1 Tensile testing machine: This shall be a pendulum type tester or electronic tensile testing machine placed in the standard atmosphere with the following characteristics: